FAQs - InterLibrary Loan

 What if I lose an ILL item?

 If it is certain that an ILL item has been lost, please contact the ILL department immediately.
 The department will contact the lending library and request that a bill be generated.
 Once the bill for the lost item is received, the patron will be required to write a check made out to the lending library.
+Because of the high replacement cost that some lending libraries charge, the default replacement price for all ILL items we borrow is $150.
+This may be able to be reduced if you contact our Interlibrary Loan office.

 Where do I return ILL materials?